Tips N Recipes

 Tips

-1. The ingredients used to prepare this smoothie are FODMAP friendly only when used within the mentioned limits.
+1. The ingredients used to prepare this smoothie are FODMAP-friendly only when used within the mentioned limits.
 Exceeding the serving size beyond these limits makes this recipe moderate to high FODMAP.
-So be careful while adding these ingredients to make this smoothie.
+Be careful while adding these ingredients to make this smoothie.

-2. Use unsweetened coconut milk to keep calories on the count.
+2. Use unsweetened coconut milk to keep calories in check.

 4. Always check the ingredients on the label before trying anything new if you follow the FODMAP diet.

-5. Feel free to add almonds more.
+5. Feel free to add more almonds.
 The FODMAP limit is 10 almonds (12 g) per serving.
 Be sure to be within the FODMAP limit.

 6. You are free to use any other FODMAP-friendly milk alternative.